Redshift

 product_id,

-PERCENTILE_CONT(0.5) WITHIN GROUP (ORDER BY amount) as median_sale
+PERCENTILE_CONT(0.5) WITHIN GROUP (ORDER BY amount) AS median_sale

 FROM sales